US Women's Open purse soars to $10 million on fabled courses

 Only once had it gone to Pinehurst — the back-to-back weeks in 2014 — and Pine Needles was among the venues that could be labeled as the courses where the women played the Open.

-The future lineup is littered with historic courses, such as Riviera and Merion, which have hosted U.S. Open over the years.
+The future lineup is filled with historic courses, such as Riviera and Merion, which have hosted U.S. Open over the years.

-Most telling was Oakland Hills on the list.
-The Detroit-area course recently went through a major renovation under Gil Hanse, whose architecture firm was chosen to design the Olympic Golf Course in Rio for the 2016 Olympics.
+The announcement came two months after the LPGA Tour announced a 2022 schedule with 34 tournaments and higher purses.
+The U.S. Women’s Open increase pushes the total prize money for the year just over $90 million.

+“This is an exciting day for the LPGA, women’s golf and women’s sports more broadly,” LPGA Commissioner Mollie Marcoux Samaan said.
+“We applaud our friends at the USGA and ProMedica for their vision and dedication to supporting the world’s best female golfers.

 Hogan also won in 1948 at Riviera in Los Angeles, now site of the Genesis Invitational on the PGA Tour.
 It remains one of the more fabled stops on the West Coast, but was seen has not having enough room for all the infrastructure required for a men’s major, such as the U.S. Open.